besoeasy/telearia/README.md

 - **High-Speed Downloads**: Enjoy fast and efficient downloading with Aria2's advanced download acceleration.
 - **User-Friendly Interface**: Easy setup and intuitive commands make managing downloads a breeze.
 - **Real-Time Notifications**: Get instant updates on your download status, ensuring you’re always in the loop.
+- **Smart File Organization**: Automatically organize downloaded files into folders based on file type or category.
+- **Download Scheduling**: Schedule downloads to start and stop at specific times for optimal bandwidth usage.
+- **Bandwidth Limiting**: Set limits on download and upload speeds to prioritize network resources.

 With TeleAria, downloading has never been easier or more efficient.
 Perfect for users who demand flexibility and performance in their download management.